 - Imitating someone with a disability, or imitating someone's cultural norm or practice

 - Making jokes or using stereotypes when talking to someone

 - Calling someone the n-word, f-word, or r-word in person, in writing, on social media, on whiteboards, etc.

 What is a hate crime?

-Congress has defined a hate crime as a "criminal offense against a person or property motivated in whole or part by an offender's bias against a race, religion, disability, ethnic origin or sexual orientation."
-The District of Columbia's Bias-Related Crime Act of 1989 expands this definition to include a criminal act and/or attempting, aiding, abetting, advising, inciting, conniving, or conspiring to commit a criminal act (such as arson, assault, burglary, injury to property, kidnapping, manslaughter, murder, rape, robbery, theft, or unlawful entry) based on the actual or perceived race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibility, homelessness, physical disability, matriculation, or political affiliation of a victim of a criminal act.
+The District of Columbia's Bias-Related Crime Act of 1989 defines a bias-related crime (i.e., hate crime) as a criminal act and/or attempting, aiding, abetting, advising, inciting, conniving, or conspiring to commit a criminal act (such as arson, assault, burglary, injury to property, kidnapping, manslaughter, murder, rape, robbery, theft, or unlawful entry) based on the actual or perceived race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibility, homelessness, physical disability, matriculation, or political affiliation of a victim of a criminal act.
+Hate crimes under various federal laws have similar definitions.
 Most speech is not a hate crime, regardless of how offensive it may be.

 What is the difference between a bias-related act and a hate crime?

 Bias-related acts and hate crimes both involve behavior that is motivated by bias.
 However, there are important distinctions between them.